nicolavlicata/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+1.5
 - Did you collaborate with any other students/TAs/Professors?
+  - Matthew Diloreto
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - QT Docs
-- (Optional) What was your favorite part of the lab?
-- (Optional) How would you improve the lab?

 ## Logistics